 A branch of the World Health Organization (WHO), the International Agency for Research on Cancer (IARC), has been studying this subject.
 So far, the IARC has only concluded that talc with asbestos poses a cancer risk; the jury is still out on asbestos-free talc.

-If it’s made of cornstarch and talc-free substances, go for it!
+If it’s made of cornstarch and talc-free substances, like (Burt's Bees Dusting Powder) go for it!
 Organic would be best since that won’t contain GMOs and other chemicals that corn may have been exposed to while growing.

 Ultimately, it’s completely up to you whether you’d like to use baby powder or not.
-We recommend that you and your baby avoiding inhaling it, since that can cause lung irritation no matter what.
+We recommend that you and your baby avoiding inhaling it since fine powder causes lung irritation no matter what.